constructive-symmetry/constructive-symmetry/README.md

 **T002** is [_Tools of Math Construction: an Aggregate Theory of Concrete Mathematics_](./T002_Tools_of_Math_Construction/An_Aggregate_Theory_of_Concrete_Mathematics.md) is study guide associated with Kevin Bacon and the Stern-Brocot Tree.
 It is quite long, it is semi-autobiographical, it is occasionally unpolished, and is far from complete, but I hope it will be interesting and useful in its present form.
 A big thank you to [Existential Comics](http://existentialcomics.com) and [XKCD](https://xkcd.com/) for the comics liberally infused into the study guide.

+**T003** is [Elementary Number Theory](T003_Elementary_Number_Theory/notes.md) is some very incomplete notes that discusses the relevance of the Stern-Brocot tree to the undergraduate mathematical curriculum, especially in relation to number theory.

 The **theory track** attempts to explain why the aggregate theory is the way it is.
 It attempts to provide a preface and 10,000 foot overview of the larger theory.
 It is aimed at a "prosumer" mathematical audience.
 I try to keep things as simple and accessible as possible, but it's also moves quickly.
 You aren't expected to immediately understand very much of what I mention.

 Rather, the theory track is intended to create referential knowledge in the minds of students who are so interested and motivated.
 These references are intended to provide hints, clues, and suggestions about places to go next.
 The theory track is also intended to help teachers navigate the larger aggregate theory.